campattison/sourceanalysis/README.md

 <br>

-The Source Analysis System is a sophisticated computational pipeline designed to analyze philosophical texts, identify thematic connections, and trace potential influences between ancient works.
-This system combines natural language processing, machine learning, and classical scholarship to provide evidence-based insights into textual relationships that might otherwise remain hidden.
+The Source Analysis Recommender is a sophisticated computational pipeline designed to identify and analyze potential source relationships between classical philosophical texts.
+This system bridges computational linguistics with traditional philological methods to provide evidence-based insights into the transmission of philosophical ideas across linguistic and cultural boundaries, assisting scholars in discovering overlooked textual connections and influences.

+---
+<a id="what"></a>
+## 📜 What is Source Analysis?

+Source analysis in classical and medieval philosophy examines how philosophical ideas were transmitted, transformed, and developed across time, languages, and cultures.
+It investigates:

+- The philosophical context in which a given text should be interpreted
+- The textual lineage of philosophical works (which texts influenced others)
+- How concepts and arguments were borrowed, adapted, or critiqued
+- Hidden influences that may not be explicitly acknowledged by authors

 ---